embellics-ai/app/README.md

-# RetellChatFlow - Platform Agnostic Setup
+# Embellics-AI - Platform Agnostic Setup

 A modern AI-powered chat widget platform with voice integration.
 Fully platform-agnostic and ready to deploy anywhere.